 New Traffic Measures for Belair Drive & Beaverdale Lane

-May 1, 2019 - In the next few weeks, street construction activity will begin on Beaverdale Lane and Belair Drive.
-Workers will be installing traffic calming measures on both streets to reduce speeds and hopefully to discourage some cut through traffic from MD 450 and MD 3.
+September 2019 - Traffic calming measures were installed on Beaverdale Land and Belair Drive to reduce speeds, improve safety, and hopefully discourage some cut through traffic from MD 450 and MD 3.

 A speed hump is a gradual raised area on a low-speed roadway.

-On Beaverdale La., three speed humps will be added:
+On Beaverdale La., three speed humps were added: